 1. Building a QUALITY Website

-This is an obvious place to start - when a business decides to go online, the first challenge they have is building the best Website they can.
-Most small businesses start looking for professional Web designers who make Sites that look aesthetically pleasing and navigate properly.
+This is an obvious place to start - when a business decides to go online, the first challenge they have is building the best website they can.
+Most small businesses start looking for professional web designers, who can make sites that both look pleasing aesthetically and navigate properly.
 This is extremely significant considering business metrics are greatly affected within the first-glance of your site.
 In fact, “46% of people say a website’s design is their number one criterion for determining the credibility of a company”(Business2Community).
-Although these are very important things to look for in a Website, but they are just the tip of the iceberg when it comes to quality Website design.
-Bluleadz goes about building Websites that not only look great and function flawlessly, but are also designed to perform well for business - i.e. gaining clients and making money.
-We utilize an arsenal of Hubspot Inbound Marketing tools to bring highly targeted Web traffic to a client's Website and convert them into leads and customers.
+Although these are very important things to look for in a website, but they are just the tip of the iceberg when it comes to quality website design.

 2. Creating Valuable Content